Visual Studio: 2008

 Visual Studio 2008 features include an XAML-based designer (codenamed Cider), workflow designer, LINQ to SQL designer (for defining the type mappings and object encapsulation for SQL Server data), XSLT debugger, JavaScript Intellisense support, JavaScript Debugging support, support for UAC manifests, a concurrent build system, among others.
 It ships with an enhanced set of UI widgets, both for Windows Forms and WPF.
 It also includes a multithreaded build engine (MSBuild) to compile multiple source files (and build the executable file) in a project across multiple threads simultaneously.
 It also includes support for compiling icon resources in PNG format, introduced in Windows Vista.
 An updated XML Schema designer was released separately some time after the release of Visual Studio 2008.

 Visual Studio Debugger includes features targeting easier debugging of multi-threaded applications.
 In debugging mode, in the Threads window, which lists all the threads, hovering over a thread displays the stack trace of that thread in tooltips.
 The threads can directly be named and flagged for easier identification from that window itself.
 In addition, in the code window, along with indicating the location of the currently executing instruction in the current thread, the currently executing instructions in other threads are also pointed out.
 The Visual Studio debugger supports integrated debugging of the .NET 3.5 Framework Base Class Library (BCL) which can dynamically download the BCL source code and debug symbols and allow stepping into the BCL source during debugging.
 As of 2010 a limited subset of the BCL source is available, with more library support planned for later.

 2010

 On April 12, 2010, Microsoft released Visual Studio 2010, codenamed Dev10, and .NET Framework 4.
-It is the last version to support Windows XP SP3, Windows Server 2003 SP2, Windows Vista SP1, Windows Server 2008 below SP2, Windows 7 before SP1 and Windows Server 2008 R2 before SP1.
+It is available for Windows Server 2003 SP2, Windows XP SP3, Windows Vista SP2 and Windows Server 2008 SP2 and has support for Windows Server 2008 R2, as well as for Windows 7.
+It is the last version to support Windows XP SP3, Windows Server 2003 SP2, Windows Server 2003 R2, Windows Vista SP2 and Windows Server 2008 SP2, and the only version to support Windows 7 before SP1 and Windows Server 2008 R2 before SP1.

 The Visual Studio 2010 IDE was redesigned which, according to Microsoft, clears the UI organization and "reduces clutter and complexity."
 The new IDE better supports multiple document windows and floating tool windows, while offering better multi-monitor support.
 The IDE shell has been rewritten using the Windows Presentation Foundation (WPF), whereas the internals have been redesigned using Managed Extensibility Framework (MEF) that offers more extensibility points than previous versions of the IDE that enabled add-ins to modify the behavior of the IDE.

 The new multi-paradigm ML-variant F# forms part of Visual Studio 2010.